gumigumi4f/sv4d/README.md

 --

 Knowledge-based Word Sense Disambiguation (WSD) and Representation (WSR) tools.
-Only we need to training model is unannotaed corpus and list of words related to target sense.
+Only we need to training model is unannotated corpus and list of words related to target sense.

 Requirements
 --